 “I always do”, said Frog.

 We didn’t give up on our prodigal kids, and they know now we will always love them without conditions.
 We are learning how to come over to them and how to dance together.
 We are learning how to give each other a voice, and how to make each other feel safe.
 We have stopped listening to GOD’S AUTHORITIES ON CHILD TRAINING and have learned to hear the still, small voice of His wisdom ourselves.
 Keeping our Father’s open heart before us, we are prodigals still processing our losses together, putting away magic wands that promise a quick fix for our broken worlds.
 But as we dance, we still step on each other’s toes sometimes and sadly we do not always ‘come over’.

 There is only one who fulfills that promise never to fail or forsake us, and He comes alive from the throne of God, full of the forgiveness for our failure that was delivered in His death.
 Jesus stands with an open heart near to you, saying, come weary child, come to me.
 I will teach you how to dance.

 Then Frog and Toad ate a big breakfast.
 And after that they spent a fine, long day together.

-It was this open heart of a father that Lydia longed for that night, that we all long for.
-But she has not been disappointed.
+It was an open heart of a father that Lydia longed for that night, that we all long for.
+But in her heavenly Father’s arms, she has not been disappointed.
 And she is spending some long, fine days together, forever with Him.The Peril of Michael Pearl comment below, or link to this permanent URL from your own site.